VortexCoyote/x3tr0v.github.io/_posts/2020-02-17-Component-System.markdown

 ## Components
 So how does this translate into code?
 I decided to make Component a base class, which newly created Components can inherit from.

+Down below you can see the interface for the component.
 ```cpp
 class Component
 {